mx360-s/mungingtools/README.md

-# Python-by-example
+# &mu;Py
-A list of small tools in python
+Yet another list of small tools in python